 Drew Appelbaum: Andre, I’m really excited you’re here.
 Can you help us kick off the podcast and maybe just give us a brief rundown of your professional background?

 Andre LeClair: Professional background, for 30 years, I ran a wedding band in the Boston area.
-I was also a base player, singer and trombone player in that band.
+I was also a bass player, singer and trombone player in that band.
 You know, I ran the band, I did the marketing, I did the sales, I did the promotion but I also performed at weddings as a musician.

 Drew Appelbaum: Now, you were in that industry for a really long time, you’ve seen so many things throughout your life.
 So why was now the time to culminate everything together and to put this book together and to share your story?